vsm/vsm-dictionary-combiner/README.md

 cutoff whatsoever will be applied to the merged result array object.

-- A **key configuration option** is the `dictionaries` property - an array of VsmDictionary classes that the combiner package will use:
+- A **key configuration option** is the `dictionaries` property - an array of VsmDictionary classes that the combiner package will use (other objects are ignored):

 ```js
 const DictionaryCombiner          = require('vsm-dictionary-combiner');